Collaborative Divorce is an out-of-court process to support a family through divorce that utilizes an interdisciplinary team of professionals:

 As a Collaborative Divorce Coach, I work with clients to help them gain control over the overwhelming emotions inevitably triggered by divorce.
 We identify their goals for their divorce and work to prepare for meetings and to make decisions with a child-centered focus.

 I can also assist parents in developing a comprehensive Parenting Plan which will serve as a road map for the co-parenting relationship.
-This reduces the potential for conflicts and removes children from being in the midst of the co-parenting relationship.
+This reduces the potential for conflicts and protects children from being in the middle of any parental conflict and from the co-parenting relationship.

 Learn More About Collaborative Divorce Services